paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 ##### Name

-The name is a character constant, being 'X', 'Y' or 'Z'.
-Used for switch statements where the character means more than using the ordinal value.
+The name is a constant, being 'X', 'Y' or 'Z'.
+Used for switch statements where a character means more than using the ordinal value.
 ##### Ord
 Ordinal value - the same as for `Vector3` - X=0, Y=1, Z=2.
 The values can be access by the ordinal value (i.e. Trig.xAxis[0] == 1).
 ##### Vector
 When Unity provided functions want to describe a direction, they use constants inside `Vector3` such as `Vector3.up`.
-Use `Trig.Y.Vector` to provide directions as XYZ.
+Use `Trig.Y.Vector` to give directions as XYZ.

 ##### VectorName

-You can also retrieve the name of the associated vector `Trig.Y.VectorName == "up"`.
+You can retrieve the name of the associated vector `Trig.Y.VectorName == "up"`.

 ##### OtherAxes
-When we use an axis as a pivot, we want to work with the other axes.
-This field refers to an array of the other two Directions. `Trig.xAxis.OtherAxes[0] == Trig.yAxis && Trig.xAxis.OtherAxes[1] == Trig.zAxis`.
+When we pivot we change the other axes.
+This field refers to two Directions. `Trig.xAxis.OtherAxes[0] == Trig.yAxis && Trig.xAxis.OtherAxes[1] == Trig.zAxis`.

 ##### Negative

-`Vector3` has the concept of direction where positive is up, and the negative is down, with the same for left and right or forward and back.
+`Vector3` sees positive as up.
+Right and Forward are positive.
 For `Trig.Direction`, use the unary minus as in `-Trig.xAxis`.
 OtherAxes for negative directions will themselves be negative.
 You can check if a direction is negative with `Trig.xAxis.Negative == false`.

 Here is a slice of the unit tests for `Trig.xAxis` only.
 Use these as a guide for what you can achieve.